shoaibsaikat/Android-BLE-Server-Client/README.md

 # Steps:

 # Before running app:
 Give app all permissions by going to settings.
-Permission asking from app is implemented.
+Permission asking from app is not implemented.
 App will crash if permission is not given.

 # How to use the app:
 1. Run two instances of this app in two devices, one for server and other for client.